victor-onoja/nftverse/README.md

 ## Challenges
 - My major challenge was time; building the dapp while preparing for exams and also carrying out my final year project all in two weeks was quite the ride but I was able to overcome by effective time management.
-- Building a flutter dapp, connnecting to wallects, integrating the smart contract, i didn't understand how to do half of what was required.
-But with extensive research, the help of flutter official docs, stack overflow and a sprinkle of trial and error.
+- Building a flutter dapp, connnecting to wallets, integrating the smart contract, i didn't understand how to do half of what was required but with extensive research, the help of flutter official docs, stack overflow and a sprinkle of trial and error.
 I believe i have overcomed this challenge.